AdobeDocs/uxp-indesign/src/pages/introduction/index.md

 <InlineAlert variant="info" slots="text"/>

 An **IMPORTANT** thing to note is that though UXP enables you to use web technologies, it should not be mistaken as a browser.
-Certain concepts of the browser will never be available in the UXP world but the platform offers a plethora of capabilities.
+Certain concepts of the browser will never be available in the UXP world but the platform offers a plethora of capabilities that allows you build powerful and creative solutions.

 With UXP you can,
 1. Automate the myriad, small, annoying tasks that you face every day.